-- Further develop an exemplary safeguarding culture. - Further development of leadership capacity at all levels with a central focus on effective succession planning and development of middle leaders. - · Ensure the efficient use of resources for financial stability and security. - Review safety of both sites including site safety improvements and make appropriate plans for expansion in light of increased student numbers (Condition Improvement Fund (CIF) bid). - Review curriculum offer for 2023/2024. - Plan response and actions related to the Government White Paper.
+- Further develop an exemplary safeguarding culture. - Further development of leadership capacity at all levels with a central focus on effective succession planning and development of middle leaders. - Ensure the efficient use of resources for financial stability and security. - Review safety of both sites including site safety improvements and make appropriate plans for expansion in light of increased student numbers (CIF bld). - Review curriculum offer for 2023/2024.